NomisNostab/Topo-Blazor/README.md

 ### Browser
 To run Topo just go to https://nomisnostab.github.io/Topo-Blazor/ and it will download and start, be patient while it downloads.

+## Documentation

+Please view the [wiki](https://github.com/NomisNostab/Topo-Blazor/wiki) on how to use Topo.